 Katie's Frozen Custard / 602 S. Valley Mills Drive

 The previous gas station last operated as "Gasman" and personally padlocked by the State Comptroller herself, following the owner's tax evasion.
 According to a late 1980s directory, this was a Bell gas station and might have been a Phillips 66 in the 1990s.

 Sunoco / 603 South Valley Mills Drive

-301 South Valley Mills Drive
+300 South Valley Mills Drive

 AMC Classic Galaxy 16 / 333 South Valley Mills Drive

 This movie theater sits on the site of Precision International Co. (plating), which was demolished in the mid to late 1990s prior to construction (operating from 1960 to around 1997), and lent its name to a road running along the west side of the property.